geojupyter/jupytergis/docs/user_guide/tutorials/02-collaboration/index.md

 ### 2.2.
 Tracking Collaborators with Cursors

 - Each user's cursor appears on the document in the same color as their icon.
 This feature makes it easy to see where your teammates are focused on.
-- Click on a cursor to display the location (latitude and longitude) where that user is working.
+- Click on a cursor to display the location (latitude and longitude) where collaborators are working.

 ![Cursor](images/cursor.png)